dfinity/ic-hs/README.md

    help debug canisters.

-Should these goals eventually conflict with the goals for a reference implementation, e.g. becauese they impose complexity that is not easy to contain in auxillary modules, a project split might be considered.
+Should these goals eventually conflict with the goals for a reference implementation, e.g. because they impose complexity that is not easy to contain in auxillary modules, a project split might be considered.

 There are also explicit non-goals to keep in mind: